 395 Nascall Bay is 3 miles NNW of Ram Bluff.
-A lodge and marina are reported to be under construction at Nascall Hot Springs (1997).
+Nascall Hot Springs, in the bay, are privately owned.
 Nascall River drains Nascall Lake.

 396 Anchorage for small craft can be obtained in Nascall Bay but it is exposed to SE winds.
 A steady current flows out of the bay from the Nascall River.